-- 1.9 Judo coaches should communicate and co-operate with other sports and allied professions in the best interests of their players.
-An example of such contact would be the seeking of educational and career advice/counselling for young players whose training impinges upon the performance of their studies. - 1.10 Judo coaches must communicate and co-operate with registered medical and ancillary practitioners in the diagnosis, treatment and management of their players' medical and psychological problems.
+- professions in the best interests of their players.
+An example of such contact would be the seeking of educational and career advice/counselling for young players whose training impinges upon the performance of their studies. - 1.10 Judo coaches must communicate and cooperate with registered medical and ancillary practitioners in the diagnosis, treatment, and management of their players' medical and psychological problems.